 The urban landscape can be a rich field site for a Criminology and Justice Studies major.
 Put a fun twist on combing the city for “clues” by creating a personalized scavenger hunt with a fun surprise at the end.
 Send your friends searching for hidden riddles around Drexel’s campus, or have them photograph landmarks around the city.

 English: Annotated Book Or Poem

 Tap into an English major’s love for the literary with some words written from the heart.
 If creative writing isn’t your thing, try jotting down some thoughts on a favorite passage or poem.
-Rachel Wenrick, associate teaching professor of English, recommends this New York Times Magazine article for annotation inspiration.
+Rachel Wenrick, director of Writers Room, recommends this New York Times Magazine article for annotation inspiration.

 Environmental Science: Animal Magnets

 From biodiversity to ecology and conservation, Environmental Science majors share a fascination for the natural world.
 These animal magnets provide fridge décor that speaks to their love for living things.
 Choose your friend’s favorite animals and colors for a personal touch!